 Berserk Button: Giving villagers rotten fruit to eat in New Leaf when they ask for fruit.
-They'll give you a good verbal lashing for it (even the Lazy ones!) and walk off in a huff, preventing you from talking to them for a while until they calm down.
+They'll give you a good verbal lashing for it (even the Lazy and Normal ones!) and walk off in a huff, preventing you from talking to them for a while until they calm down.

 Beware the Nice Ones: According to Resetti, Don, his older brother, despite being known for being the more patient of the two, is very persistent with giving endless lectures that can last up to two hours.

 Big Fancy House: While the original game isn't big, they only get bigger from Wild World onward.
 They're at their biggest yet in New Leaf, where you can have a two-story mansion with three rooms appended on the first floor and a basement, with 8 x 8 as the max size each.
 That's a lot of floor!
 But there is one problem: The total cost to getting every single expansion is a whopping 7,595,800 bells.